pauldambra/pauldambra.github.io/_posts/2015-02-01-fun-with-structs.md

 ```

-in the example above the line `var second = first` just adds another reference to the memory that holds the `first` Object so operations on `second` affect `first`.
+in the example above the line `var second = first` adds another reference to the memory that holds the `first` Object so operations on `second` affect `first`.
 The assignment of 100 to `second.X` is reflected in `first.X`.

 ```c#